patito/go-adventure/2015-08-09-gopointers-for-padawans.md

  - **Jon Snow**: Not really!
  - **Me**: You know nothing, Jon Snow.

-Ok, when you declare a variable in your favorite language, in fact you are just saying to the Operating System: "Hey my dear OS, I have here this variable called *age* and I need a place, in the memory, to store it.".
+Ok, when you declare a variable in your favorite language, in fact you are just saying to the Operating System: *"Hey my dear OS, I have here this variable called age and I need a place, in the memory, to store it."*.
 In other words, a memory address is an unique identifier that points to a place in the memory to be used to store your data.
 Look this simple example:

 ```go
 package main